Thought Leadership

 Your industry matters.
 Compare your costs to your industry peers, not to the overall average.

 Agent compensation typically represents 60-70% of total customer service costs.
-Understanding labor market benchmarks is essential for budgeting.
+This is lever two, and it's the reason resolving an inquiry end to end beats every other efficiency tweak.
+Understanding labour market benchmarks is essential for budgeting.

 Customer Service Representative Salaries (2024)